BhumBhumrapee/ray-tracing/README.md

 export OMP_NUM_THREADS=NUM_THREADS
 ```

-Where NUM_THREADS depends on the system.
-For me, OMP_NUM_THREADS=NUM_16 yields the best performance for me.
+Where NUM_THREADS depends on the system and user's choice.
+For me, NUM_THREADS=16 yields the best performance for me.
 So,

 ```bash
 export OMP_NUM_THREADS=16